 'For those with enough time and space, the opportunity to raise seedlings, grow indoor crops and overwinter tender plants will surely never go out of fashion,' says horticulturalist Rebecca Bevan.

-When you're searching for greenhouse ideas and inspiration, consider how much room you have available to accommodate the structure, whether it will be freestanding or will lean against a wall, and the style of greenhouse you prefer.
+When you're searching for greenhouse design ideas and inspiration, consider how much room you have available to accommodate the structure, whether it will be freestanding or will lean against a wall, and the style of greenhouse that would fit best with the rest of your garden ideas.
 You'll also want to have a power source for heat and light.

-We've pre-filtered some glorious glasshouse options for you to help make your choice easier.
+We've pre-filtered some glorious glasshouse options and stunning greenhouse ideas for you, to help make your choice easier.

 1. Build a wall at the base